Exo-TiC/ExoTiC-ISM/README.md

 ### Changing input data and/or input parameters

 We provide demo data for the exoplanet WASP-17b, which is one of the datasets analyzed in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract).
-Currently, we support the marginalisation of WFC3/G141 and WFC3/G102 datasets.
+Please refer to section "Supported instruments and gratings" for a list of currently supported instruments and gratings.
 If you want to perform the marginalization on a different transit dataset, you have to point the configfile to your input data folder and also update the planetary parameters by adding a new section to the configfile.

 #### Input filenames

 Due to the structure of the configfile (see above), we follow this naming convention for input files:
-star + grating + arbiatrary string + .txt
+star + grating + arbitrary string + .txt
 *E.g.: "W17_G141_lightcurve_test_data.txt"*

 The star and grating can then be set once in the config section '[setup]', while the full filename needs to be added in